Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Source

-Given the source sample $\boldsymbol{x}$ and the baseline model $(\boldsymbol{\phi}, \boldsymbol{\theta}, \boldsymbol{\psi})$ learned on the entire dataset, our goal is adapting the transmitter model parameters $(\boldsymbol{\phi}_g, \boldsymbol{\phi}_f)$ or the latent code and channel-input codeword $(\boldsymbol{y}, \boldsymbol{s})$ to every single data sample.
 The key benefit of transmitter adaptation is achieving an improved end-to-end transmission performance while keeping the predictive model fixed such that the computing time at the receiver stays unchanged.
-The refined nonlinear analysis transform $g_a$ or the latent code $\boldsymbol{y}$ provides a more compact semantic representation of the source sample $\boldsymbol{x}$, resulting in an improved transmission RD performance.
+The refined nonlinear analysis transform $g_a$ or the latent code $\boldsymbol{y}$ provides a more compact semantic representation of the source sample $\boldsymbol{x}$, leading to the superior end-to-end R-D performance.
+As a trade-off, the transmitter incurs additional encoding time and computational expense, while the decoding delay stays unchanged.

+This adaptation mode is suitable for situations where sufficient transmitter side computational power is available (e.g., the media server, often located in a relatively well-provisioned facility, such as the cloud), and the encoding delay is not a pressing issue.
+As a typical case, existing high-resolution image/video wireless delivery depends critically on the bandwidth resource \cite{jiang2014improving}, and video content is known in advance at the capable server side.
+In this case, the transmitter adaptation paradigm can significantly enhance user quality of experience by utilizing server computation.

 For model adaptation, we aim at effectively solving the following optimization problem.
 During the model inference time, for a single data instance $\boldsymbol{x}$:

 where we adapt $g_a$ and $f_e$ while fixing the entropy model $h_a$ and $h_s$.
 This design aims to reduce the model updating complexity.
 In addition, if the side information $\boldsymbol{\bar{z}}$ is transmitted, our method ensures that no model updates have to be transmitted to update $h_s$ at the receiver.
 Experiments can verify that our simplified method achieves comparable performance as that of finetuning the whole transmitter model $\boldsymbol{\phi} = (\boldsymbol{\phi}_g, \boldsymbol{\phi}_f, \boldsymbol{\phi}_h)$.
 In this work, we solve this problem \eqref{eq_target_Tx_model_adp} in an iterative procedure as that in \cite{campos2019content}.
 We apply gradient descent on $\boldsymbol{\phi}_g$ and $\boldsymbol{\phi}_f$ to update the nonlinear analysis transform $g_a$ and the deep JSCC encoder $f_e$.
 The iterative parameter updating procedures are